 My research interests include:

 Mass/count distinction and number marking

 Papers and handouts

-- under review.
+to appear.
 Counting mass nouns in Guébie.
 With Hannah Sande.
 Proceedings of ACAL 49 (March, 2018).

-- to appear.
+to appear.
 Tiwa indeterminates and NP restriction in a Hamblin semantics.
 Proceedings of FASAL 7 (Feb, 2017), ed.
 Sakshi Bhatia and Dustin Chacón.

 2018.
 A new kind of epistemic indefinite.
 Proceedings of Sinn und Bedeutung 22, Vol. 1, ZASPiL 60, ed.
 Uli Sauerland and Stephanie Solt, 349-366.
 Berlin: ZAS.